prince98batra/snataak/noti.md

 ## **Introduction**
 The Notification Application is designed to send scheduled email notifications to employees whose data is fetched from an employee database.
 It enables automatic hourly email reminders using a configured SMTP service.

 ---

+## Why Need This Application?

+- To automate the notification process for informing employees about their salary slip generation.
+- To integrate seamlessly with internal APIs like the Employee API and Salary API.
+- To reduce manual effort required by HR or admin teams in sending repetitive emails.
+- To ensure timely and consistent communication to all employees.
+- To improve efficiency by using a scheduled Python script with SMTP integration.

+---

+## What Problems Does It Resolve?

+- Eliminates the need for manual tracking and emailing about salary slips.
+- Prevents delays or missed notifications to employees.
+- Solves the issue of scalability—one notification service handles all employees automatically.
+- Reduces human error in communicating sensitive financial information.
+- Offers centralized and configurable control over email content and scheduling.

+---